leoschwarz/qpdftools/cline_docs/activeContext.md

 - Created a bash script to generate Windows icon file from SVG source
 - Generated and committed Windows icon file to simplify the build process
 - Simplified GitHub Actions workflow by removing ImageMagick dependency
+- Fixed Linux build in GitHub Actions by updating to use Qt6 instead of Qt5

 ## Immediate Priorities
 1. ✅ Update CMake configuration files